ManishAttry/DTC.BusPass/README.md

-# DTC Bus Pass - Mock/Clone
+# DTC Bus Pass - Clone

 A static HTML/CSS clone of the **Delhi Transport Corporation (DTC) e-Bus Pass** portal.
-This is a demonstration/mock version of the DTC bus pass system, created for educational and UI reference purposes.
+This is mock version of the DTC bus pass system, created for educational and UI reference purposes.

 ## 📋 Overview